-Senja has amazing wildlife, as well as fun activities.
+Senja has amazing wildlife (although keep an eye out for some of those snakes in Norway that you can find here), as well as fun activities.
 If you plan on visiting Senja, you may want to enjoy skiing on its tall mountain slopes.
 You may also choose to explore its many gorgeous stone beaches and coves.

 How many islands are there in Norway?

 Norway has approximately 55,000 islands, making it the third country in the world with the most islands.
 It comes after Sweden, with 221,800 islands, and Finland, with 188,000 islands.
 That said, most Norwegian islands are uninhabited by humans.

 For example, Norway’s smallest municipality is Kvitsøy, which consists of just over 160 islands.
 However, only six are actually inhabited.

 This makes for some fantastic untouched wilderness if you choose to hike or camp on many Norwegian islands that don’t see much human impact!

 Camping tip: Did you know that, in Norway, you can sleep outdoors almost anywhere as long as you stay 150 meters (492 feet) from the nearest inhabited residence?
 This means that you can set up camp on any of the uninhabited Norwegian islands!

 Larsøya, or “Lars Island” in English, is a small Norwegian island which is only 400 meters (1,312 feet) long.
 It is located in the South Atlantic Ocean, close to Bouvetøyen (Bouvet Island), the most remote island in the world.